LizethPatino/LizethPatino/README.md

 ✨ Passionate about **UX/UI** and creating seamless user experiences.
 ✨ Always learning and exploring new technologies.

+🧠 Current Interests

+✨ Exploring the behavior and limitations of AI systems (LLMs) ✨ Interested in questions around AI cognition and emergent behavior ✨ Curious about the societal and ethical implications of advanced AI ✨ Transitioning toward more interdisciplinary work combining software engineering and AI research

 ---

 ## 📩 How to Reach Me